 - Be well-rounded individuals who communicate effectively, work well with others, and understand the impact of their work in a global and social context.

-- Pursue a life of Christlike character within a Christian worldview.
+- Pursue a life of Christlike character within a biblical worldview.